Skip to main content

 }'

-After the call ends, stop it and fetch the record:
+After the call ends, fetch the record:

 curl https://api.oneinbox.ai/v1/calls/<call_id> \